Biomapas/B.AwsCdkParallel/README.md

 executor.run()
 ```

-The more advanced example to deploy:
+The more advanced example to deploy/destroy:

 ```python
 from b_aws_cdk_parallel.deployment_executor import DeploymentExecutor